UGA Libraries Guidelines for Search Committees

 Formation of Search Committees

 The University Librarian and Associate Provost, in consultation with the department head and the Libraries’ Human Resources Department, appoints search committee members.
 The immediate goal in the formation of the search committee is to create a body representative of the constituencies affected by the position.
 Search committee members communicate the opinions of interested faculty and staff.
-Persons accepting appointment to the search committee automatically disqualify themselves as candidates and as references for candidates of the position.
+Persons accepting appointment to the search committee automatically disqualify themselves as candidates.

 The search committee may be selected from all levels of regular Libraries’ faculty and staff and should have the following minimum composition: